dreamcatcher-tech/network/Inbox/2024-05-22 2021 gitgraph visualizer.md

 Build it up from git commits and walking the history backwards.
 Gives us the debug view of what is going on, in realtime.
 Configure with a max branch count setting to avoid getting caught in huge parallel threads.

+Using an explorer tree, we could allow a user to edit any given message, and then give them left and right arrows to switch between responses.
+In this way, they can fork at any point, but the merging back is only ever managed by the system - so they can fork what they entered.